Joanne Avison, MSS, KMI, CTK, C-IAYT, E-RYT500

 I am passionate about the New Science of Body Architecture, redefining living anatomy of the 21st Century.
 Body Architecture includes the geometry of form and consciousness in real live animated beings “like what we are”.
 That fascination led to pioneering the practical application of Biotensegrity, working to make sense of people-in-motion, in practical ways for movement teachers and manual practitioners.
 After directing the Yoga Teacher Training school (Art of Contemporary Yoga, AOCY) and writing the book YOGA: Fascia, Anatomy & Movement (Handspring 2015) the Anatomy Basic Course (ABC) was born…

-As an author, advanced Yoga Teacher, Yoga Therapist (C-IAYT) and Structural Integration practitioner/teacher, I have acquired a master’s degree in Spiritual Sciences in order to more fully appreciate how mind, body and being really integrate.
+As an author, advanced Yoga Teacher, Yoga Therapist (C-IAYT) and Structural Integration practitioner/teacher, I have acquired a master’s degree in Spiritual Sciences in order to more fully appreciate how mind, body and being, really integrate.
 My fascination with fascia and human architecture, led to membership of the Biotensegrity Interest Group, pioneering how Biotensegrity distinguishes living movement and form.
 In life that is animated by the “biomotional spirit” of each individual we teach, know and work with – and become…in motion.

 Joanne Avison (E-RYT500, IASI, C-IAYT)

 Joanne is also trained in Cranio-Sacral Therapy, continuously working in A.R.T.
 (Autoimmune Response Testing) and F.S.M.
 (Frequency Specific Microcurrent) to further her studies in complementary health and complementary medicine.
 She is also a graduate of the CMED Institute, USA.
+After over 20 years of manual and movement practice, she appreciates deeply the resonance field(s) the body animates as a living form.

 “BioTensegrity is an emerging context for what I refer to as “biomotional integrity”.
 That is – how we move the way we do.
 Understanding the fascia and the fabric of our form is relatively meaningless, without the architectural organisation of that fabric, explaining how it permits movement and indeed manages the movement forces we move (that move us).
 We are formed under tension; pre-stressed or pre-stiffened – but what does that mean to us as movement teachers or manual therapists?
 What are the implications of tensional forces through the matrix of our living, animated form?
 The fascia is a force transmission system.
 Biotensegrity offers a very compelling paradigm that makes sense of its many structures and functions and multifaceted assets.
 It also transforms our understanding of connection and resonance; with ourselves and others”